ericmadureira/ericmadureira/README.md

 # Hello there 👋💚
-Dedicated React Frontend Engineer
+Dedicated Full Stack Engineer

-7 years of experience building high-performant web applications with React, JavaScript, TypeScript and NodeJs.
+Experient building high-performant web applications with React, JavaScript, TypeScript, and some NodeJs or Ruby on Rails too.

 Open to opportunities that involve cross-functional teams, and leverage my passion for building impactful web experiences.